On Generalized Uncertainty Principle: Measurements and Quantum Mechanics

-These quantum uncertainties are one of the most essential feature of any quantum theory and resolve the apparent conflict between a particle and wave which unifies them as mutually complementary aspects of the physical degrees of freedom in the microscopic domain of nature.
-Furthermore, in any physical state of an arbitrary physical processes, the uncertainty principle says that there always exists quantum fluctuations on which we can never have complete control by any means and remains true even in the absolute vacuum at absolute zero temperature.
-For example, the fluctuations of energy and momentum can become arbitrarily large as we go to shorter and shorter spacetime intervals but ofcourse our experimental apparatus always have limitations in their precision of measurements and hence cannot probe spacetime structure at arbitrarily short intervals.
-Because of the relationship among the results of various measurements, we can ignore the various quantum fluctuations associated with arbitrarily short intervals exceeding the order of the precision of our measuring apparatus.
-When we take into account the existence of gravity quantum mechanically the situation is completely ruined because gravity directly couples to the energy momentum tensor which increase without limit at arbitrarily short distance scales and directly affects the strength of gravitational interaction.
-Due to this reason when we apply the renormalization method to general relativity, we are forced to introduce an infinite number of undetermined constants, which must be fitted to the experimental data.
-So the renormalization method loses its power for the gravity, i.e. quantum gravity requires an infinite number of undetermined constants in order to make predictions itself.
+The above uncertainty relations are one of the absolute feature of any quantum theory and they resolve the apparent conflict between the particle and wave natures.
+This unifies both of them as mutually complementary aspects of the physical degrees of freedom.
+In the microscopic domain, the nature of the quantum states of arbitrary physical processes depends on the background uncertainties.
+In this concern, the uncertainty principle states that there always exist quantum fluctuations on which we can never have the complete control by any means.
+The above statement remains true even in the absolute vacuum and at the absolute zero temperature.
+For example, the fluctuations of the energy and momentum can become arbitrarily large, as we go to the shorter and shorter spacetime intervals.
+Of course, the experimental apparatus so far designed till the present date always have a limitation in their precision of the measurements.
+This shows that we cannot probe the spacetime structure at arbitrarily short intervals.
+Because of the relationship among the precision measurements, we may ignore the quantum fluctuations associated with arbitrarily short intervals, which exceed the order of the precision of a measuring apparatus.
+When we take a quantum mechanical existence of the gravity, the situation is completely ruined.
+This is because gravity directly couples to the energy momentum tensor, which increases without a definite limit, at arbitrarily short distance scales, and thus it directly affects the strength of the gravitational interactions.
+Due to the above reason, when we apply the renormalization technique to the general relativity, we are forced to introduce an infinite number of undetermined constants, which must be fitted to the experimental data.
+Therefore, the renormalization method looses its power for the gravity, \textit{viz.} the theory of quantum gravity requires an infinite number of counter terms in order to make its predictions.